enso-org/enso/CONTRIBUTING.md

-Once you have a copy of the dynamic library, it needs to be placed in `$JVM_HOME/jre/lib/server` on a JDK-8 install, or in `$JVM_HOME/lib/server` for a JDK-10 or later install.
+Once you have a copy of the dynamic library, it needs to be placed in `$JVM_HOME/jre/lib/server` on a JDK-8 install, or in `$JVM_HOME/lib/server` for a JDK-10 or later install (once this is supported).

 #### Native Image
 Native image is a capability provided alongside GraalVM that allows the